-The Grecian Bend was a stooping fashion that first made its appearance England in the 1820s, although it did not reach the pinnacle of popularity until Victorian times (somewhere between 1869 and 1880).
+The Grecian Bend was a stooping fashion that first made its appearance England in the 1820s, but it did not reach the pinnacle of popularity until Victorian times (somewhere between 1869 and 1880).
 It supposedly acquired its name from the graceful Venus de Milo as she inclined slightly forward.
-The stooping fashion was also imitative of a physical affliction.
-Because physical afflictions often could not be corrected or because famous people had the afflictions, people copied them and adopted them as a fashion statement, just like they adopted the Alexandra Limp.
+The stooping fashion was also imitative of a physical affliction and because physical afflictions often could not be corrected or because famous people had them, people copied them and adopted them as a fashion statement, just like they adopted the Alexandra Limp.
 Moreover, the Grecian Bend seemed erotic to Victorians because a woman’s breast and rear jutted out.
 Also making the fashion more appealing, was the belief that any woman who adopted the Grecian Bend was bold and daring.

 Women who adopted the Grecian Bend quickly discovered they were more than bold or daring because they soon found they were in severe pain.
 Being stuck in such a strange position caused back aches and was said to be “wearisome” for those who had to maintain the position for hours.
 However, despite the aches and pains, thousands of woman embraced the Grecian Bend.
 At its peak it was seen regularly at watering places, such as Bath.
 But Bath was not the only spot where the Grecian Bend became popular.
 Soon the fashion spread across the ocean to America.

 Supporters of the fashion said the best way to achieve the look was with an “S-like curvature of the upper figure, caused by thrusting out the chest, bending forward the head, contracting the stomach, and elevating the hips.”
 There was also an arrangement placed upon the hips called a bustle.
 There were also no shortages of descriptions about the type of bustle needed to achieve the fashionable warped look.
 One report described a certain type of bustle stating: